Warning, borrowing money also costs money.

 What is the BIC code?

-The BIC, or Business Identifier Code, is the second part of banking information.
-It indicates which bank it is, while the IBAN shows which account the financial institution holds your money.
+The BIC, or Business ID Code, is the second part of banking information.
+It indicates who the bank is, while the IBAN indicates which account the financial institution holds your money in.

 The BIC code is used worldwide to identify banks.
-Other international organizations use this code to recognize the bank, so it is very important that it is correct.
+Other international organizations use this code to recognize the bank, so it is very important that it is accurate.

 What does “BIC” mean?

 BIC stands for “Bank Identifier Code.”
-It is an international code aimed at identifying the bank, whether located in Belgium or elsewhere in Europe or the world.
-It consists of 8 characters, with the first 4 letters identifying the bank, the next 2 identifying the country, and the last 2 identifying the city where the bank is located.
+It is an international code that aims to identify the bank, whether it is located in Belgium or elsewhere in Europe or the world.
+It is composed of 8 characters, with the first 4 letters identifying the bank, the next 2 recognizing the country, and the last 2 the city where the banking institution is located.

 How to use the BIC?

 Therefore, established by the International Organization for Standardization (ISO) in January 2007, the BIC is a standardized number that facilitates cross-border and domestic banking transactions.
-It is often used together with the IBAN (International Bank Account Number) because the latter indicates the account number while the BIC specifies the account holder’s bank.
+It is often used in conjunction with the IBAN (International Bank Account Number), as the latter indicates the account number while the BIC code specifies the account holder’s bank.

 When is the BIC used?